'The best gift I've ever given myself': Why adults are returning to L.A. ballet studios

 The trend is also alive and well on TikTok, where the popular hashtag “adult ballet” retrieves countless videos of women documenting their progress in the dance form.
 Professional ballerinas such as Mary Helen Bowers, with half a million followers on Instagram (@balletbeautiful), stream ballet-inspired workouts that focus on feeling beautiful while building strength.
 Interest in adult ballet has even intersected with the enduring fashion trend known online as #balletcore, which takes inspiration from the bows, tights, flats and chiffon that make up the classic ballet uniform.
 People are so interested to see these accessories in the wild that members of USC’s Kaufman School of Dance now draw thousands of observers online.

 Though Los Angeles has always struggled to create a solid dance culture without a ballet company to call its own, a surge of new companies over the last decade is shifting the scene.
 The Los Angeles Ballet, helmed by Melissa Barak, as well as Benjamin Millepied’s Los Angeles Dance Project and the contemporary dance company BodyTraffic, are infusing the ballet scene with youthful creativity and innovation.
-Especially after the COVID-19 pandemic, local studios such as the Marat Daukayev School of Ballet in Koreatown, the Align Ballet Method (with locations in West L.A., Silver Lake and Newport Beach), the Ballet Spot in Brentwood, Debbie Allen Dance Academy in Harvard Heights and California Dance Theater in Westlake have received an influx of adult students who are hungry for a form of in-person exercise after the pandemic’s colorless isolation.
+Especially after the COVID-19 pandemic, local studios such as the Marat Daukayev School of Ballet in Koreatown, the Align Ballet Method (with locations in West L.A., Silver Lake and Newport Beach), the Ballet Spot in Brentwood, Debbie Allen Dance Academy in Harvard Heights and California Dance Theater in Westlake have received an influx of adult students who are hungry for a form of in-person exercise.

 Several rows of ballerinas onstage